A gambit is a remark that is a conversation opener. One of the best ways to open a conversation is with a question.

 What a joy!
 And she didn't need to go to Google, only to her heart!

-If you would like to find out how to help your child overcome shyness and enhance performance, please email for further information.
+If you would like to find out how to help your child overcome shyness and enhance performance, please get in touch.